Open source project - F.A.Q

 Q: Where can I buy exclusive artworks?

-A: You can always contact me if you are interested in buying exclusive artworks, or a single original module for your collection.
+A: You can always contact me if you are interested in buying exclusive artworks for your collection.
 Alternatively, exclusive sets can sometimes be seen in galleries or art fairs around the world.